Version 8.3 - Effective 26th April 2018

 2.2 Chief Security Officer (CSO) The Chief Security Officer (CSO) holds the primary responsibility for ensuring the information security at Cloud9 Software.
 Paul Darlow, Managing Director, has this role.

 2.3 System Owner The system owner, in consultation with the IT department, is responsible for purchasing requirements, development and maintenance of information and related information systems.
 All systems and all types of information has a defined owner.
-The system owner defines which users or user groups are allowed access to the information and what authorised use of this information consists of.
+The system owner defines which users or user groups are allowed access to the information and what authorized use of this information consists of.

 Mike Edwards Technical Director is owner of the intelligentcontract.com system (This includes the front-end portal and the back end application)